 Let’s consider three common artistic text usages: angled text, curved text and stacked text.
 (You can see all three uses in our website galleries by using the menu bar, above.)

 First, when we consider using angled text on a sign, we make sure that it always angles ‘uphill’ (with the right side higher than the left).
 It simply looks and reads better.
-Further, ninety-nine percent of angled American text finishes upwards.
-Notice how this works in the SweetSpot Guitars graphic, below.
+In fact, ninety-nine percent of angled American text finishes upwards.
+Notice how this works in the ANNIE & WILLEY sign graphic, below.

-Third, when stacking artistic text, capitals work best.
-This is because there aren’t descenders or ascenders to interfere with spacing.
-In fact, excluding logos designed with caps and lower case letters, almost all signs are designed with capital letters.
-However, any secondary information can be in lowercase lettering.
-Often, as in the INN sign, secondary capital letters are used, but are smaller than the sign’s main idea.
+Third, when stacking artistic text, capital letters work best.
+This is because there aren’t descenders (g,j,p,y) or ascenders to interfere with spacing.
+In fact, with the exception of logos designed with caps and lower case letters, almost all signs are designed with capital letters.
+However, secondary information (tag lines, etc.) can be in lowercase lettering.
+Often, as in the INN sign, secondary capital letters are used, but are usually smaller than the sign’s main idea.

 Our Challenge…

-As sign designers, our challenge is to fit text into available space and in the most beautiful and effective way possible.
-Even though most signs use horizontal text – since it was designed to be read horizontally – the world is overloaded with it.
-So, every now and then, angled, curved, or stacked text can catch people’s attention simply because it’s different.
-And beautiful.
+As sign designers, our challenge is to fit text into available space in the most attractive and effective way possible.
+And, even though most signs use horizontal text (since text was designed to be read horizontally), the world is overloaded with it.
+So, every now and then, angled, curved, or stacked text will catch people’s attention simply because it’s different.

 You can see us on Pinterest, https://www.pinterest.com/boliver0474/boards